cbadguj/BoB/readmemd_CCN_Group21.txt

 Following project is exceuting in linux machine ubuntu.
-Python 3.6.9 is required. - Clone the main github repo on local machine main github "https://github.com/NUStreaming/BoB.git" Forked github "https://github.com/cbadguj/BoB.git" After cloning
+Python 3.6.9 is required. - Clone the main github repo on local machine then use bandwidthestimator.py file from our forked repo and replace it inside cloned repo on local machine. main github "https://github.com/NUStreaming/BoB.git" Forked github "https://github.com/cbadguj/BoB.git" After cloning